Bizangel/NativeBizaDex/README.md

 npm run datagen
 npm run imagegen
 ```
+**Note: It is very likely these break as they update the pages and everything.
+TODO: move to a uniform api like https://pokeapi.co/**

 Ensure the datagen runs without errors before running the imagegen!
 The datagen may fail sometimes as it has to fetch a lot of data from different pages.
 It will cache the previous ones.